 In fact, the bank will probably get less money at a foreclosure auction then they could through a short sale.

 This is because buyers cannot use typical mortgage financing to buy at auction.
 They must have the cash on hand (literally, they need to have cashier’s checks on hand to participate in the auction).
 This means the pool of buyers at auction is primarily made up of cash investors, and investors are only looking for one of two things: Deals & Steals.

-By approving a short sale the lender opens up their pool of potential buyers to the general population of buyers in the local market.
-In today’s seller’s market, this will almost always catch a better price than a cash investor would be willing to pay.
+By approving a short sale, the lender opens up their pool of potential buyers to the general population.
+In today’s seller’s market, this almost always catches a better price than a cash investor would be willing to pay.

 Advantages of a Short Sale Process